 The name began as a measure of anonymity.
 I chose it in 2007, needing a screen name for my account on a sex toy retail website.
 If my name could begin with any letter of the alphabet, I figured, I’d choose E. If it could be derived from anything, it would be poetry.
 So I browsed literary terms starting with E until I found one I liked.1 A year later, when I went to start a blog, the name followed me to this domain, and Twitter, and before long, it was what people knew me as.

 For years, Epiphora was an online-only presence, but things changed when I started meeting and befriending other sex bloggers.
 Suddenly I found myself in a world in which calling someone “Girly Juice” was not only accurate, but necessary.
 In which you’d never ask someone’s legal name unless you were mailing them a package, and then you’d promptly forget it.
-I started dating a fellow sex blogger, calling them exclusively by their pseudonym, Aerie, which has become their preferred name.
+I started dating a fellow sex blogger, calling him exclusively by his pseudonym, which has become his preferred name.
 To them, I have always been and always will be Epiphora.

 I remember that validation because I still feel it every time someone uses that name for me.